MiguelOktana/jitterbit.Krutarth/README.md

 10. Click 'Save and Publish' Button.

+11. In the org the jitterbit.net domain must be register, to do this view the section Register sites in orgs

 You need one api url for each operation, in this case you need two.
 You need this urls in the section "Modify the PostClient".